lowejosh/Django-landmarks/GROUPMINUTES.md

 What was achieved:

 System Roles were filled out, A checklist of stories was created, questions for the client were written

+3rd Meeting 12/August/2017 1:00PM -

+Present Members:
+Ashley
+Charles

+Agenda: Organise stories, alter stories to coinicide with client's wishes

+What was achieved:

+Stories were reformatted into a single font and format, checklist was updated to include premium options and the effects they have on existing stories